-Coronavirus pandemic a question of 'when' not 'if', warns U.S.
+U.S. warns of coronavirus pandemic as Latin America reports first case

 “Using the word pandemic carelessly has no tangible benefit, but it does have significant risk in terms of amplifying unnecessary and unjustified fear and stigma, and paralyzing systems.
 It may also signal that we can no longer contain the virus, which is not true.”

 The United States has reported 57 cases of the virus.
-U.S. President Donald Trump, back in Washington after a visit to India, said on Twitter that he would meet U.S. officials for a briefing on the coronavirus on Wednesday.
+President Donald Trump, back in Washington after a visit to India, said on Twitter that he would meet U.S. officials for a briefing on the coronavirus on Wednesday.

-Dr Bruce Aylward, head of a joint WHO-Chinese mission on the outbreak, told reporters on his return to Geneva that countries’ preparations should not wait.
+Dr Bruce Aylward, head of a joint WHO-Chinese mission on the outbreak, told reporters on his return to Geneva that world preparations should not wait.

 “Think the virus is going to show up tomorrow.
 If you don’t think that way, you’re not going to be ready,” he said.
 “This a rapidly escalating epidemic in different places that we have got to tackle super-fast to prevent a pandemic.”